Input Output Redirection in Linux

 $cat

-If an input file is not specified, it reads or copies data from the default STDIN device and displays or pastes that data on the default STDOUT device.
-Since we didn't specify any filename, the cat command reads input data from the keyboard (default STDIN device) and displays that data on the monitor screen (default STDOUT device).
+The cat command reads data from the specified file and displays it on the default STDOUT device.
+In other words, it reads the specified file and shows its contents on the monitor (default STDOUT device).
+If an input file is not specified, it reads data from the default STDIN device and displays it on the default STDOUT device.
+Since we did not specify a filename, it reads input data from the keyboard (default STDIN device) and displays it on the monitor screen (default STDOUT device).

 The following image shows the above exercise with the output.